Multinational Corporation, Transnational Corporations

 AMSDEN and TAKASHI HIKINO

 Abstract: In many successful late-industrializing countries in the 20th century, business groups with operating units in technologically unrelated industries have acted as the microeco-nomic agent of growth.
 This paper explores why this business form has characterized countries which industrialized late, and why this form succeeded in the early phases of catching up whereas the advanced-country conglomerate has had an undistinguished performance.
-The first two parts of the paper briefly survey diversified industrial groups in historical contexts and then across a broad array of late-industrializing countries.
-Then the paper considers why diversification was not prevalent among firms attempting to catch up in earlier historical periods, why the strategy of leading late industrializing firms was one of diversification rather than specialization and why their chosen diversification path was one involving technologically unrelated industries.
-This is followed by the core argument of the paper about the transformation of technology acquisition into a competitive asset and illustrated with evidence from South Korea.
 The paper analyzes why the behavior of the late industrializing group differs from that of the American conglomerate.

 The impact of firm conglomeration on market structure: evidence for the US food retailing industry.
 Cotterill R, Mueller W F

 Abstract: Examining the impact of conglomerate power on market structure in US grocery retailing is particularly timely because market concentration is increasing in the industry and because current policy initiatives toward the industry largely ignore the potential impact of conglomerate power on the industry's structure.
-The efficacy of various public policies designed to cope with market extension acquisitions and its effects on market concentration, are evaluated, using statistical models which examine the change in four-firm SMSA concentration.
 A cross-sectional sample of local retail food markets is used.
 Hypotheses concerning the significance of firm conglomeration are developed, and the conglomerate structure of the food retailing industry described.
 Two case studies illustrate the process of conglomerate induced market restructuring.
-A series of variables is presented, and a multiple regression model formally specified to test the hypotheses.
 The findings of the study provide strong confirmation of the hypothesis that large conglomerate firms not only possess the power to restructure markets but that during the period examined they succeeded in doing so.
 Acquisition by conglomerates increases concentration.

 Conglomerate Firms and Internal Capital Markets